|08 Sep - 21 Sep|

-Sail from Moscow to Astrakhan on this 14 day Russian river cruise aboard of the M/S Nizhny Novgorod or the M/S Chernishevsky.
+Sail from Moscow to Astrakhan on this 14 day Russian river cruise aboard of the M/S Fedin or the M/S Chernishevsky.
 Cruise from the Russian capital to the Volga River Delta, discover iconic onion-domed churches, stroll through gems such as medieval Nizhny Novgorod and learn more about Russian traditions and history.

 Both ships have undergone an extension renovation during 2018 and offer deluxe cabins on the all decks, which are larger and more contemporary than the existing 4 star vessels.
 On the middle deck you will find the standard twin cabins, and deluxe twins on the main deck, and deluxe doubles on the middle and boat deck.